top of page

 But will CBT actually work?

-A few key elements to having positive outcomes in your life with CBT:
+A few key elements for getting positive outcomes in your life with CBT:

-• your willingness to be open and honest with a therapist, even when it's hard;
+• have willingness to be open and honest with a therapist, even when it's hard;

-• your willingness to do some homework assignments & practice activities between sessions;
+• have willingness to do some homework assignments & practice activities between sessions;

-• your willingness to trust a therapist to be on your side as you do the difficult work of untwisting your thoughts.
+• have willingness to trust a therapist to be on your side as you do the difficult work of untwisting your thoughts.

 To put it in a plain comparison, if you want to feel healthier and lose some weight but you aren't honest with your gym trainer about the 2 glazed donuts you have every morning and you aren't exercising as agreed between your weekly appointments, and you don't believe that your trainer's guidance can truly lead to your success....it will be tough to see the lasting change you are hoping to see for yourself.